Skip to main navigation Skip to search Skip to main content

 Teaching Interests

 I previously co-developed the MSc in Clinical Health Psychology course and was Director of this programme for 3 years.
-I now contribute as class leader and lecturer on the “Neuropsychology relating medical conditions” class.
+I now contribute as class leader and lecturer on the postgraduate class: “Neuropsychology relating medical conditions”, and the undergraduate class: "Neuropsychology of Ageing and Dementia".

 I am an HEA fellow.